 Slowly and gently work into it for 1-2 minutes on each side and feel free to move the ball up or down slightly to get the right spots.

-Do this great myofascial release once a day for two weeks for longer-lasting results and check out our Ebook, packed with self-treatment advice and exercises for more.
+Do this great myofascial release once a day for two weeks for longer-lasting results and check out new Complete Low Back Self-Rehab Guide that you can download that is packed with self-treatment advice and exercises for more.

 Tip: Help prevent this recurring and giving you ongoing trouble by strengthening your QL and the surrounding muscle so that they can handle everything that is asked of them!

 Note: If you have acute low back pain, pain going down your leg, or any neurological symptoms please see your local health professional first.

 4 thoughts on “QL muscle release – Exercise for low back pain”